bbbradsmith/SNES_stuff/dizworld/readme.md

 This is a demonstration of how to do a few practical Mode 7 effects for the SNES.

+I wanted to show how these are written, and provide example code for anyone that could use it.
+If you find it helpful, please feel free to build on it, and let me know if you make anything cool.
+(See license below.)

 ## Demos

 There are 4 demonstrations, selected by the 4 buttons A, B, X, Y.
+It will start in demo Y by default.

 * **A**, **B**, **X**, **Y** - select demo
 * **START** - toggle stats